 Valery Borshchev, a prominent activist who took part in the independent probe, said the Investigative Committee's acknowledgment that Magnitsky was denied medical help was a positive sign, but added that the committee kept silent about prison guards beating the lawyer.

 He said the panel had found evidence that Magnitsky had died shortly after eight prison guards handcuffed him, took him to a cell and beat him with truncheons.

 "We have concluded that he died of beating," Borshchev told The Associated Press.
 "It was a real torture to beat an ailing man with truncheons."

-"Magnitsky was in a cell with eight guards who were beating him for more than one hour, and there were no doctors around," Borshchev told the AP.
+"Magnitsky was in a cell with eight guards who were beating him for more than one hour, and there were no doctors around," Borshchev told the AP on Monday.
 "Bruises were found on his body and there are pictures of his broken knuckles, testifying that he was beaten."

 The ambulance crew said Magnitsky had died 15-30 minutes before their arrival, while the official reports claimed he died an hour later and lied that he died at a prison hospital, Borshchev said.

-Officials at the Investigative Committee couldn't be reached for comment on Borshchev's claim late Monday.
+Officials at the Investigative Committee couldn't be reached for comment on Borshchev's claim.

-The Investigative Committee said in a statement that Magnitsky also had cardiomyopathy, a form of heart disease, and it was the combination of this and his other illness in the absence of medical aid that caused his death.
+The Investigative Committee said Magnitsky also had cardiomyopathy, a form of heart disease, and it was the combination of this and his other illness in the absence of medical aid that caused his death.

 The agency said it has identified those responsible for Magnitsky's death but will name them later.